The UK property market is buzzing about leaseholds at the moment.

 That’s a big chunk of the property market.

 We thought it was time to put together an article that helps to inform our readers so that you can make the right kind of property decisions.
-There is always money to made and homes to be bought and sold.
-It’s just a matter of knowing what you’re getting yourself into and what is available to you in terms of legislation and owner/buyer protection.
+There is always money to be made and homes to be bought and sold.
+It’s just a matter of knowing what you’re getting yourself into, and what is available to you in terms of legislation and owner/buyer protection.

 We love a bit of heritage, but leasehold law comes from the Victorian era and can be tricky to navigate.

 - You only own the property for a certain amount of time, anything from 100-999 years